ecmwf/anemoi-datasets/docs/building/sources/grib.rst

 .. literalinclude:: yaml/grib3.yaml
    :language: yaml

 You can also use the requested `date` to build the filenames.
+For example It the GRIB files containing the requested data are named according to the following pattern:
-It the GRIB files containing the requested data are named according to the following pattern:
+``/path/to/YYYY/MM)/YYYYMMDDHH.grib`` with `YYYY` being the year, `MM` the month, `DD` the day and `HH` the hour, you can use the following

-   ``/path/to/YYYY/MM)/YYYYMMDDHH.grib``
+configuration:

 .. literalinclude:: yaml/grib4.yaml
    :language: yaml